CenterForSpatialResearch/mapping_architecture_urbanism_humanities/3_MakingData.md

 Other datasets we will be using are:

-**Most** Are available in the [Data/2-MakingData folder](https://github.com/michellejm/mapping_arch_urban_hums/tree/master/Data/2_MakingData).
-You can download the [entire repository](https://github.com/michellejm/mapping_arch_urban_hums) and navigate to the folder, or  with the command line, [download the folder](https://stackoverflow.com/questions/9159894/download-specific-files-from-github-in-command-line-not-clone-the-entire-repo).
+**Most** Are available in the [Data/3_MakingData folder](https://github.com/brianhouse/mapping-architecture-urbanism-humanities/tree/master/Data/3_MakingData).
+If you don't have it already from the last tutorial, you can download the [entire repository](https://github.com/brianhouse/mapping-architecture-urbanism-humanities) and navigate to the folder, or  with the command line, [download the folder](https://stackoverflow.com/questions/9159894/download-specific-files-from-github-in-command-line-not-clone-the-entire-repo).

 This contains:
 * nybb - New York City boroughs. [here](http://www.nyc.gov/html/dcp/html/bytes/districts_download_metadata.shtml).